IdentityServer/IdentityServer4.WsFederation/README.md

 **Sample** for implementing WS-Federation IdP support for IdentityServer4

 ## Overview
-IdentityServer4 is designed to be extendable with custom protocol endpoints.
+IdentityServer4 is designed to be extensible with custom protocol endpoints.
 This repo shows a simple implementation of WS-Federation IdP services.
 This is useful for connecting SharePoint or older ASP.NET relying parties to IdentityServer.